aejaks.sourceforge.net

 Can I use Tk's bind command to capture focus events?

 No. Æjaks is a web framework, and still uses the HTTP protocol.
-Focus events could potentially fire a large number of events.
-Your applications should be designed to minimize the need for such fine-grained control.
+Focus events

 -